6 reasons electric cars are better than gas cars in 2023

 Even if gas cars are cheaper on average it’s important to remember that by purchasing an EV you will never have to pay for gas.

-It’s also important to know that electric cars usually entitle you to a federal tax credit of $7,500, this drastically reduces the cost of ownership for EV’s.
+It’s also important to know that electric cars can usually entitle you to a federal tax credit of up to $7,500 – this drastically reduces the cost of ownership for EVs.

 Be sure to check EV incentives in your area since many states offer rebates and tax credits alongside the federal program.